Arteeed/simple-Do-To-List/README.md

 # Simple To-Do List App

-created a simple to-do list app that can add, edit, save and delete. this to-do list app supports localStorage.
+created a simple to-do list app that can add, edit, mark, save and delete. this to-do list app supports localStorage.

 - Design not implemented yet.